 The foster care assessment

-A qualified social worker will make a minimum of 8 visits to you and your family to work through the sections of the Form F. You will be asked to do some homework and your 3 referees and any other relevent people will be interviewed.
+A qualified social worker will make a minimum of 8 visits to you and your family to work through the sections of the Form F. You will be asked to do some homework and your 3 referees and any other relevant people will be interviewed.

 Generally, foster carers make regular payments as agreed in the care plan, to the parent of a baby she/he is caring for.
-The payment is made up from any Benefits received by the parent.
+The payment is made up of any Benefits received by the parent.

 Giving an allowance to the parent lets them be responsible for the baby or toddler’s daily care, and is an important part of the support and supervision by the foster carer in assessing the potential of the parent to care, or not, permanently for their child.

-Foster carers allowance
+Foster carers income

 UK Fostering agencies pay their foster carers different amounts depending on the agency’s individual pay rates and complexities of the placement.
 On average carers receive a weekly allowance of £700 for both parent and baby.